andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

   <figcaption class="figure-caption">Skriiiiiiiiiiiiik</figcaption>
 </figure>

-The rest of the 4th floor is filled with Munch's explorations of the human experience, filled with sections such as Oneself, Gender, In Motion, Love, Others, Alone, Outdoors, To Die.
+The rest of the 4th floor is filled with Munch's explorations of humanity, filled with sections such as Oneself, Gender, In Motion, Love, Others, Alone, Outdoors, To Die.

 And a painting of a bartender who looks like Bill Murray.